 Here's a binding technique I had never tried before - a two-color pieced binding with joints on. the. corners!
 Good Challenge!

+By the way, you can make a binding color change at any spot on your quilt, not just on the corners!
+The principle is the same, but it is quite a bit easier!
 Here's how I made this "piece-as-you-go" binding.
 I used 2-1/8" strips, joined with diagonal seams, trimmed and pressed open, then pressed each one lengthwise in half.

 Step 1) Measure the quilt along two sides and add 3" for each splice, plus 8" for the final join.
 Because this is a square quilt measuring 60" x 60", I cut 134" of each color of fabric.